vn649271/staking-1/README.md

-# Smart contracts for EasyStaking
+# Smart contracts for StakingDemo

 [![built-with openzeppelin](https://img.shields.io/badge/built%20with-OpenZeppelin-3677FF)](https://docs.openzeppelin.com/)

-**EasyStaking** provides an alternative emission-accruing application for [POSDAO](https://forum.poa.network/t/posdao-white-paper/2208) participants and STAKE liquidity providers.
+**StakingDemo** provides an alternative emission-accruing application for [POSDAO](https://forum.poa.network/t/posdao-white-paper/2208) participants and STAKE liquidity providers.
 Users can deposit [STAKE](https://github.com/xdaichain/stake-token) tokens deployed on the Ethereum mainnet and receive a pre-determined emission rate while tokens are locked in the contract.

-EasyStaking gives users an additional choice for STAKE token usage.
+StakingDemo gives users an additional choice for STAKE token usage.
 There are no minimum deposit requirements (vs minimum 1000K for POSDAO delegated staking) and several withdrawal options available for users.
-While the overall APR is set lower in EasyStaking than for POSDAO stakers, effective emission accrual will vary between the two methods based on POSDAO reward distribution percentages.
+While the overall APR is set lower in StakingDemo than for POSDAO stakers, effective emission accrual will vary between the two methods based on POSDAO reward distribution percentages.

-EasyStaking also provides emission distribution options for STAKE liquidity providers.
+StakingDemo also provides emission distribution options for STAKE liquidity providers.
 A specified liquidity pool receives a % of emissions on every withdrawal event.

-EasyStaking serves to reduce the overall amount of STAKE in active circulation, provides options for STAKE holders on Ethereum, and acts as a mechanism to limit available liquidity and supply.
+StakingDemo serves to reduce the overall amount of STAKE in active circulation, provides options for STAKE holders on Ethereum, and acts as a mechanism to limit available liquidity and supply.
 Limited supply in the open market increases security for POSDAO chains such as the xDai stable chain.

 See also: https://www.xdaichain.com/for-stakers/easy-staking